telvarost/TelsTerrain-StationAPI/README.md

   * Swamps

 * Ability to enable nether clay
-  * Adds a very very small amount of clay to the nether walls and roof
+  * Adds a very very small amount of clay to the nether walls and ceiling

+### Tips and Tricks (Cave Ice)
+Cave ice can be really annoying to deal with.
+I recommend using a mod like [GoldenTweaks](https://modrinth.com/mod/goldentweaks-stationapi) to remove the ice.
+You could also use a mod like [NowObtainableRecipes](https://modrinth.com/mod/nowobtainablerecipes-stationapi) to get a sponge to soak up the water from melted ice.
+This mod also provides water shaping with a wooden bowl that you could use to remove melted ice water.
+Another suggestion is to use an alternative light source in ice caves since torches can be knocked out.

 ## Installation using Prism Launcher